michaelalang/quay-rotate-encryption-keys/README.md

 Value: very-senstive-data-5818ec73-4cd0-4258-a52a-c50ad77d068b
 ```

-* verify that restarting the `quay-workflow` works as expected
+* verify that restarting the `quay-workflow` is working as expected
 ```
 Value: very-senstive-data-5818ec73-4cd0-4258-a52a-c50ad77d068b
 ..